Kom Ombo Temple in Aswan was created during the reign of Ptolemy VI Philometor

 Read also: More information about the temple.

-The Temple of Kom Ombo was completely created in 400 years
+The Temple of Kom Ombo was completely created 400 years

-whereas some documents confirm that Temple of Kom Ombo
+some documents confirm that the Temple of Kom Ombo

 at first, it was built on the ruins of the temple of King Thutmose III.